joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 Using control flow statements gives you the power to make decisions, iterate over collections, and create more dynamic and interactive programs.

-Control Flow Statements will be discussed in detail in the tutorial "Python Control Flow" of this tutorial series.
+Control Flow Statements will be discussed in detail in [Python Control Flow](/workspace/python-101/control-flow) of this tutorial series.

 ## Data Types in Python <hr>